Pertussis

 Who is most at risk for Pertussis?

-Infants, young children, and people with weakened immune systems.
+Infants, young children, and people with weakened immune systems are most at risk.

 Can adults get Pertussis?